Biruk-Abere/The-Pretrained-Transformer-Architecture/README.md

 Question :- What feature will this normalization add ?

-The transformer architecture for natural language processing task includes layer normalization in the encoder part , specifically in each sub – layer of the Transformer layer.
+The transformer architecture for natural language processing tasks includes layer normalization in the encoder part , specifically in each sub – layer of the Transformer layer.
 Layer normalization has several advantages.

-1) Improved training stability :- Layer normalization helps to stabilize the training process of the Transformer network by reducing the internal covariate shift.
+1) **Improved training stability** :- Layer normalization helps to stabilize the training process of the Transformer network by reducing the internal covariate shift.
 Covariate shift refers to the change in the distribution of the input to a layer , which can make the training process unstable.
 By normalizing the inputs to each layer , layer normalization reduces the internal covariate shift and stabilizes the training process.

-2) Improved generalization :- Layer normalization can improve the generalization of the model by reducing overfitting.
-Overfitting occurs when a model learns to fit the training data too closely , resulting occurs when a model learns to fit the training data too closely , resulting in a poor performance on new , unseen data.
-Layer normalization can help prevent over fitting by reducing the impact of small changes in the input , which can lead to more robust and generalizable models.
+2) **Improved generalization** :- Layer normalization can improve the generalization of the model by reducing overfitting.
+Overfitting occurs when a model learns to fit the training data too closely, resulting in a poor performance on new, unseen data.
+Layer normalization can help prevent overfitting by reducing the impact of small changes in the input, which can lead to more robust and generalizable models.

-3) Improved Performance :- Layer normalization has been shown to improve the performance of the Transformer network on various natural language processing tasks.
-By reducing the internal covariate shift and improving the generalization of the model , layer normalization can lead to better performance on tasks such as machine translation , language modeling and text classification.
+3) **Improved Performance** :- Layer normalization has been shown to improve the performance of the Transformer network on various natural language processing tasks.
+By reducing the internal covariate shift and improving the generalization of the model, layer normalization can lead to better performance on tasks such as machine translation, language modelling and text classification.

 Normalization can help prevent overfitting in neural networks by reducing the impact of small changes in the input.
-Overfitting occurs when a model becomes too complex and learns to fit the training data too closely , resulting in poor performance on new , unseen data.
-Normalization can help prevent overfitting by reducing the sensitivity of the model to small changes in the input , which can lead to more robust and generalizable models.
+Overfitting occurs when a model becomes too complex and learns to fit the training data too closely, resulting in poor performance on new, unseen data.
+Normalization can help prevent overfitting by reducing the sensitivity of the model to small changes in the input, which can lead to more robust and generalizable models.

-In neural networks , small changes in the input can have a large impact on the output of the network , especially in deep networks with many layers.
+In neural networks , small changes in the input can have a large impact on the output of the network, especially in deep networks with many layers.
 Normalization can help reduce the impact of these small changes by scaling the input to each layer so that it has zero mean and unit variance.
-This can help reduce the sensitivity of the network to small changes in the input , making it more robust to variations in the training data.
+This can help reduce the sensitivity of the network to small changes in the input, making it more robust to variations in the training data.

-By reducing the impact of small changes in the input , normalization can help prevent overfitting by encouraging the model to learn more generalizable features that are less sensitive to small variations in the training data.
-This can help the model perform better on new , unseen data , which is the ultimate goal of machine learning.
+By reducing the impact of small changes in the input, normalization can help prevent overfitting by encouraging the model to learn more generalizable features that are less sensitive to small variations in the training data.
+This can help the model perform better on new, unseen data, which is the ultimate goal of machine learning.

-In summary , normalization helps prevent overfitting by reducing the sensitivity of the model to small changes in the input , which can lead to more robust and generalizable models.
+In summary , normalization helps prevent overfitting by reducing the sensitivity of the model to small changes in the input, which can lead to more robust and generalizable models.

-In summary , layer normalization in the encoder part of the Transformer architecture provides several advantages , including improved training stability , improved generalization , and improved performance on natural language processing tasks.
+In summary, layer normalization in the encoder part of the Transformer architecture provides several advantages, including improved training stability, improved generalization, and improved performance on natural language processing tasks.
 These advantages can help the Transformer architecture achieve state of the art performance on a wide range of natural language processing tasks.

 Question :- What is the advantage of these fully connected neural networks ?

-The Transformer architecture for natural language processing tasks includes a fully connected neural network in the encoder part , specifically in each Transformer layer.
+The Transformer architecture for natural language processing tasks includes a fully connected neural network in the encoder part, specifically in each Transformer layer.
 This fully connected network is known as the “ feed forward network ” and has several advantages.

-1) Non – linear transformation :- The feed forward network applies a non – linear transformation to the output of the self – attention  layer in each Transformer layer.
-This non – linearity allows the model to learn complex relationships between tokens in the input sequence , which can be critical for natural language processing tasks.
+1) **Non – linear transformation** :- The feed forward network applies a non – linear transformation to the output of the self – attention  layer in each Transformer layer.
+This non – linearity allows the model to learn complex relationships between tokens in the input sequence, which can be critical for natural language processing tasks.

-2) Dimensionality Reduction :- The feed forward network reduces the dimensionality of the output of the self – attention layer , which can help reduce the computational cost of the Transformer architecture.
-The self – attention layer outputs a matrix with dimensions corresponding to the number of tokens in the input sequence , which can be very large for long input sequences.
-The feed forward network reduces the dimensionality to a smaller , fixed size , which can be more computationally efficient to process in subsequent layers.
+2) **Dimensionality Reduction** :- The feed forward network reduces the dimensionality of the output of the self – attention layer, which can help reduce the computational cost of the Transformer architecture.
+The self – attention layer outputs a matrix with dimensions corresponding to the number of tokens in the input sequence, which can be very large for long input sequences.
+The feed forward network reduces the dimensionality to a smaller, fixed size, which can be more computationally efficient to process in subsequent layers.
 Prove this mathematically ?

-2) Multi Modal Processing :- The feed forward network can be used to incorporate other types of features into the Transformer architecture , in addition to the token embeddings.
-For example , in some natural language processing tasks , it may be useful to incorporate information about the part of speech or name entity type of each token.
-The feed forward network can be used to process these additional features and integrate them in to the representation learned by the Transformer.
+3) **Multi Modal Processing** :- The feed forward network can be used to incorporate other types of features into the Transformer architecture, in addition to the token embeddings.
+For example, in some natural language processing tasks, it may be useful to incorporate information about the part of speech or name entity type of each token.
+The feed forward network can be used to process these additional features and integrate them into the representation learned by the Transformer.

-In summary , the feed forward network in the encoder of the Transformer architecture provides a non – linear transformation that allows the model to learn complex relationships between tokens , reduces the dimensionality of the input to improve computational efficiency , and can be used to incorporate other types of features in to the model.
+In summary , the feed forward network in the encoder of the Transformer architecture provides a non – linear transformation that allows the model to learn complex relationships between tokens, reduces the dimensionality of the input to improve computational efficiency , and can be used to incorporate other types of features in to the model.
 These advantages can help the Transformer architecture achieve state of the art performance on a wide range of natural language processing tasks.

 Question :- How does layer normalizing the activation layer of the model reduce vanishing gradients ?